comanalex33/tic-tac-toe/README.md

 ##### Final step - game

-At this step, server will read the moves of the players, will process them and will send back specific messages.
+In this step, the server will read the moves of the players, process them and send back specific messages.

-The server will send every time a code (integer) and a message (string).
-The message can be an informing message or the board.
+The server will always send a code (integer) and a message (string).
+The message can be an information or the board.

 Code explained:
   * 0 - The game will continue, it's not finished
   * 1 - You won
   * 2 - You lost
   * 3 - The game ended in a draw
+  * 4 - The requestet position is invalid/ occupied

-The client will read server's messages and will make specific actions in every case.
+The client will read the server's messages and take specific actions in every case.